 Before adding culture medium

-Before and after harvseting
+Before and After Harvesting

 Once your tank has reached its full capacity, it is advisable to let the concentration rise before harvesting for the first time.
 In this case, we use the 2cm mark, and only harvest when it becomes invisible.
-Again, following the harvest, we would replace with appropriate nutrition and then recheck with the Spirumeter to see that our concentration has lowered to 5cm.
+Again, following the harvest, we would replace with appropriate nutrition and then recheck with the Secchi disk to see that our concentration has lowered to 5cm.
 From this point onwards, you can harvest every time Spirumeter reaches 2-3cm, and replace with appropriate feeding as described in our eBook.